-Viral Twitter Thread About $600 Medical Bill Explains The Cruelty Of American Health Care
+This Viral Twitter Thread Sums Up The Cruelty Of America's Health Care System

 Having a baby, even with adequate health care coverage, can be very expensive.
 And although some manage to go through the process without any large bills, this isn't the reality for many families.
 This is just one reason why it's important for people to speak out about their experiences, as silence rarely leads to change.
 One perfect example of a patient advocate?
 Look no further than OB/GYN Jennifer Gunter, whose viral Twitter thread about a $600 medical bill expertly explains why America's health care system is inherently cruel and absurd.